|Robert Leary||2020 thru 2024|

 The Neighborhood Traffic Advisory Committee is a 5 member board.
 Members are appointed by the Board of Supervisors.

-Currently, there is one vacancy on the Neighborhood Traffic Advisory Committee.
+Currently, there are two vacancies on the Neighborhood Traffic Advisory Committee.

 Township Neighborhood Traffic Advisory Committee (NTAC)

 When local governments across the U.S. receive complaints from residents, among the most frequent are about vehicles using 25-mile-per-hour neighborhood streets as speedways, or drivers that are ignoring stop signs.

 It’s the same here.
 From all our residential neighborhoods, our police department, township administrators, and supervisors field calls from concerned residents reporting pervasive speeding and moving violations at stop signs by cars, trucks and motorcycles.

 To coordinate and address neighborhood traffic complaints that were going to different local officials and offices, cities across the country have established “traffic calming” committees.

 The new Falls Township Neighborhood Traffic Advisory Committee (“NTAC”) is composed of citizens and local officials serving as a central point of contact, to receive and evaluate neighborhood traffic complaints.
 When an investigation satisfies our thresholds for frequency and severity we may recommend that the administration and Board of Supervisors consider implementing a traffic calming solution.